 It displays the efforts of the marine engineers and scientists here.

 This center has aquariums of 1,000 gallons, with 80 diverse species of animals and plants.

 They highlight marine environments, like coral reefs to seagrass beds, and have state-of-the-art aquaculture systems which are sustainable.

 Their goal is to raise awareness about marine wildlife and research.

 They connect all visitors with the experts and inspire people to work together and increase conservation efforts.

-Admission to this center is free and the tours can also be taken free of cost.
+Admission to this center is free, and the tours can also be taken free of cost.

-Nelson Family Farms
+Shop at Nelson Family Farms

-A much celebrated local open-air market, Nelson Family Farms is a family owned market selling fresh fruits, vegetables, herbs and other horticultural produce.
+A much-celebrated local open-air market, Nelson Family Farms is a family-owned market selling fresh fruits, vegetables, herbs, and other horticultural produce.

 Nelson Family Farms have been around for over 70 years, and their house-roast coffee and decorative nursery are worth a visit!